 Over time, sunlight will begin to fade your paint in various patches.
 This can create a very uneven look, and you’ll have to strip or prime the whole deck before reapplying the paint.

-The best deck paints don’t have very strong odors attached to them, and they have fewer VOCs.
+The best deck paints don’t have very strong odors attached to them, and they have fewer VOCs or Volatile Organic Compounds.
 This makes it easy to work around the paint for extended periods of time without worrying about breathing it in.
-As a bonus, this also makes your paint much more environmentally-friendly to use.
+As a bonus, the best deck paint also makes your paint much more environmentally-friendly to use.
 If the paint warns you to use it in a well-ventilated area, this is a good indication that it’ll have a very strong odor with a higher amount of VOCs attached to it.

 The best deck paint can extend the life of your deck or patio and give your whole house a quick facelift.